John Darling and Son: Site history

+Of this list above, only the reinforced concrete silos built 1939 and 1973 and the building fronting Ferguson Street remain at the site, with other buildings at the site cleared from c.
+2013.

 Shipping

 In 1884 the company had Murdoch and Murray, of Port Glasgow build the coastal steamer Jessie Darling to carry grain from the ports of South Australia to Adelaide and Melbourne.
 An image of the ship may be seen here.
 The Jessie Darling was involved in a number of marine accidents; the most serious being a bizarre sequence of events on the morning of 21 April 1907.
 Around 2am the four-masted barque Norma, loaded with wheat, was lying at the Semaphore anchorage off Outer Harbor, awaiting a favourable wind, when it was struck by the steamer Ardencraig, inbound with merchandise from London.
 Both vessels sank, with one crew member drowned.
 Hours later, in broad daylight, the Jessie Darling, loaded with wheat from Smoky Bay, struck the wreck of the Norma and sank.
 On 4 May the inbound steamer Port Chalmers ran into the submerged wrecks and suffered some damage.
 At the inquest, Capt.
 Thomas of the Ardencraig asserted that a sudden rain squall had obscured the Norma, and the crew backed his statement.
 The story was not believed, but couldn't be disproved; Thomas never again had such a responsible position.
 Years later a story emerged that the lights of the Norma actually had been seen but the Ardencraig could not be halted due to the topping maul (a mallet used for quick release of anchor chains etc.) being misplaced, and the anchors could not be dropped in time.

 The Jessie Darling was refloated in January 1908 repaired and put back in service in November.
 Meanwhile, the Grace Darling had been purchased as her replacement went into service in March 1908.

 The Templemore, a ship he chartered to carry wheat to Britain was wrecked in 1893.

 An infamous South Australian wreck was that of the in Investigator Strait west of Troubridge Point in 1909, when 30 men were drowned.
 She was also carrying John Darling's wheat.

 In 1890 the Jessie Darling took part in a profitable salvage operation – from the wreck of the Glenrosa.
 As the Coorabie with an oil engine, it was still doing useful work in 1940.

 Other ships owned by the company were the Palmerston and the Emu. and the Avoca.